Baby's Got a Temper

-"Baby's Got a Temper" is a song by English electronica group the Prodigy, released as a non-album single on 1 July 2002 by record labels XL and Maverick.
+"Baby's Got a Temper" is a song by English electronic dance music group the Prodigy, released as a non-album single on 1 July 2002 by the record labels XL worldwide and Maverick in the United States.
 It was the band's first single in five years after 1997's "Smack My Bitch Up", and was also their first release after dancer Leeroy Thornhill left the band in 2000.

 The single, as well as the accompanying music video, was controversial, and was met with a negative response from critics.
 The song's lyrics, written by Keith Flint, were criticised in particular for heavily playing upon the misuse of the "date rape" drug Rohypnol.
 Liam Howlett later disowned the single.
 Despite this criticism, the song was a top-five hit on the Canadian and UK Singles Charts.

 Recording and composition

 The song was written by Keith Flint when he was in Flint, a side project of the Prodigy.
 Flint performed several gigs, with their first being a brief set at the Download Festival on 1 June 2003.
 Having thought that the band were in the industrial metal genre, Flint decided that the song would largely contrast with the band's style, and invited Jim Davies to be featured in the song.
 Liam Howlett, the song's producer, would later argue he disowned the single.
 The original demo, "NNNN (No Name No Number)", was released as a hidden track on Flint's promo album Device #1.

 "Baby's Got a Temper" briefly samples the Prodigy's earlier hit "Firestarter", while its tempo is set in 100 BPM.
 The band generated controversy by including references to the so-called "date rape" drug Rohypnol in the lyrics; however, they explained that the song mentions only personal use and makes no statements on drugging others.
 Howlett later described the song as "too introverted", as it focuses on Flint's personal experiences with the drug.